tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

 * ###### Supported Payment Networks

-Please note that PayU as the processor of Google Pay payments, enables the handling of all types of payment cards issued by the Visa and Mastercard organizations.
-This implies the following configuration of the Google script:
+PayU processes Google Pay payments for Mastercard and Visa cards.
+To configure your Google script, use these settings:

 ```
-const allowedCardNetworks = ["MASTERCARD", "VISA", “ELECTRON”, “MAESTRO];
+const allowedCardNetworks = ["MASTERCARD", "VISA", "ELECTRON", "MAESTRO"];
 const allowedCardAuthMethods = ["PAN_ONLY", "CRYPTOGRAM_3DS"];
 ```

-In response, Google shall return the ```PaymentData``` item, and the field ```paymentMethodData.tokenizationData.token``` shall contain a safely encrypted Google Pay Token (a string of characters).
+Google will return a `PaymentData` object, and the `paymentMethodData.tokenizationData.token` field will contain a securely encrypted Google Pay Token (a string).

-A sample of Google Pay Token looks like this:
+Below, a sample of a Google Pay Token:

 ```
 {